misscyborgtech/misscyborgtech/README.md

 # 💫 About Me:

-I'm Miss Cyborg, and I've been working in the field of Information Technology for over 9 years.
-Passionate about continuous learning, I'm currently enrolled in the Full Stack JavaScript Techdegree at Treehouse to become a web developer.<br><br>This GitHub account is where I document my journey, share my projects, and explore the many possibilities of web development. 🚀
+Hi there!
+I'm Rox, a tech enthusiast with a strong foundation in quality assurance and a growing passion for fullstack web development.

+Through personal projects and continuous learning, I enjoy exploring the intersection of clean code, thoughtful design, and practical problem-solving — especially with JavaScript, Node.js, and React.

+This space is where I document what I’m building, experimenting with, and refining as I evolve technically.

+Thanks for stopping by!

 # 💻 Tech Stack: